 The first step is understanding your financial footing today and where your current path would take you.
 Depending on your financial health, this can range from a breath of relief to a sobering realization.
 Please, bear with it.
 I guarantee that knowing your financial health is better than not knowing.

 This whole article is a bit of an experiment.
-Whenever you see green dotted unlined text yes! just like that! , that indicates this is a place that needs your input!
+Whenever you see purple underlined text yes! just like that! , that indicates this is a place that needs your input!
 Just hover over it and it'll tell you what to do.
-The content of this post will change based on your input.
-Consider it an old-school choose your own adventure blog post like you read as a kid.
-Give the one in this paragraph a shot.
-Also, consider these estimates rather than hard numbers.
+The content of this post will change based on your input!.

-Next, let’s dive into your numbers starting with some basics.
+To get started, let's dive into your numbers starting with the basics.

 Try changing the underlined values and see what happens!

-My yearly after-tax income (w/401k included) is $ and I save $ total for retirement – including 401k and all other means.
+My yearly after-tax income (w/401k included) is and each year I save total for retirement – including 401k and all other means.
 Using these figures, my savings rate (SR) will be about .

 This is calculated with the following formula: